onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

 *Example*: comma_delimited_list parameters for IPv4 and IPv6 Address
-Assignments to an internal network*
+Assignments to an ONAP internal network*

 In this example, the ``{network-role}`` has been defined as ``ctrl`` to represent an ctrl network internal to the vnf.